-Safety lock-out may occur even in case of a blockage of the condensate drainage (e.g. plugged drain pipe).
+Safety lock-out may occour even in case of an blockage of the condensate drainage (e.g. plugged drain pipe).

-It is advisable to check the condensate drainage pipe and traps for cleanness.
+It is advisable to check the condensate drainage pipe and traps for cleaness.

-In this case and in case of persistent lock-out call a competent and responsible Service Engineer.
+In case of persistent lock-out call a competent and responsible service engineer.